VRSEN/agency-swarm/docs/advanced-usage/communication_flows.md

 The most basic use case is if you want to have your own parameter descriptions, such as you want to change the docstring or the description of the `message` parameter.
 This can help you better customize how the agents communicate with each other and what information they relay.

 Let's say that instead of sending messages, I want my agents to send tasks to each other.
-In this case, I can change the docstring and the `message` parameter description to better fit the task-oriented nature of my application.
+In this case, I can change the docstring and the `message` parameter to a `task` parameter to better fit the task-oriented nature of my application.

 ```python
 from pydantic import Field